INSTALLATION GUIDE

 Commercial (12m³+)12kW to 18kW+Per data plateThree-phase supply — consult manufacturer

-Always size from the data plate, not from kW.
-The rated current on the manufacturer plate is the definitive figure — single-phase current shown above is a guide only (kW ÷ 230V).
-Size the cable and protective device to the actual installation conditions using the cable sizing calculator so that grouping, ambient temperature and run length derating are applied correctly.
+The rated current on the manufacturer plate is the definitive figure.
+The single-phase currents above are a guide only (kW ÷ 230V) and the cable sizes assume a favourable installation method.
+Size the cable and protective device to the actual conditions with the cable sizing calculator so that grouping, ambient temperature, thermal insulation and run length are all applied before you commit to a size.

-Verify the existing supply has sufficient spare capacity for the heater.
-A 9kW heater on a property with a 60A main fuse and existing loads of 40A during peak times may require a supply upgrade.
-Check maximum demand before committing to the installation.
+Check maximum demand before quoting.
+A 9kW heater on a property with a 60A main fuse and existing loads of 40A at peak times may need a supply upgrade, and that is a conversation to have at survey stage rather than on the day of the install.

 03 · Installation Guide